Luzones: Naval and military actions

-On Mainland Southeast Asia, Luzones aided the Burmese king in his invasion of Siam in 1547 AD.
+On Mainland Southeast Asia, Luzones aided the Burmese king in his invasion of Siam in 1547.
 At the same time, Luzones fought alongside the Siamese king and faced the same elephant army of the Burmese king in the defence of the Siamese capital at Ayuthaya.

+Diogo do Couto wrote in, Décadas da Ásia (Lisbon, 1778) Vol. 5, pp. 95–100 (Década VIII, Livro II, cap.
+V) Siam (1547); this of them:

+Under their chief Balagtas, 300 Luções fought for the King of Siam against Burmese invaders—so effective that the Siamese granted them land.

-Luções military and trade activity reached as far as Sri Lanka in South Asia where Lungshanoid pottery made in Luzon were discovered in burials.
+The fact that the Siamese ennobled the Luções by granting them royal land and that Luções military and trade activity reached as far as Sri Lanka in South Asia where Lungshanoid pottery made in Luzon were discovered in burials is proof that the Luções formed a long range geographic network applying soft power among the many nations the Philippines traded and worked with.

 Scholars have thus suggested that they could be mercenaries valued by all sides.
 The Luzones had military and commercial interests mainly across Southeast Asia with some minor reach in East Asia and South Asia, so much so that the Portuguese soldier Joao de Barros considered the Luções who were militarily and commercially active across the region, "the most warlike and valiant of these parts."

+Ultimately, Fernão Mendes Pinto wrote in Peregrinação (C. R. Boxer, ed., The Travels of Mendes Pinto, vol. 1, Hakluyt Society, 1956) pp. 256–261 (Book II, ch.
+XLIX) Aceh (1539), these words, of the Luções:

+Sapetu Diraja, a chieftain from Luçon, brought with him two hundred Luções veterans to serve the Sultan of Acheh.
+Their valor and skill with the kris so impressed the court that they were retained as the Sultan’s guard.

+To be assigned as the Sultan's royal guard, is proof of Luçoes men's physical strength, martial prowess, and masculine attractiveness; as during that time period, among Medieval kingdoms, that office was only reserved to the most strong, intelligent, handsome, attractive, virile, aristocratic, and combat-worthy, of warriors.